day8/re-frame/docs/clojurescript.md

 | `#!clj (= (inc 1) (dec 3))`  | `#!clj true`     |  `#!clj dec` is bound to a bultin, and it decrements its arg by one |

-Evaluate these experiements youself (any surprises?):
+Evaluate these experiments yourself (any surprises?):

   - `#!clj (inc (dec 1))`
   - `#!clj (odd? (inc (dec 1)))`